Students at Wichita State University have the following responsibilities:

-The Student Code of Conduct outlines university behavior expectations for students, student groups, and student organizations in keeping with institutional values and to meet the university’s legal obligations.
+The Student Code of Conduct and Student Code of Conduct Handbook outlines university behavior expectations for students, student groups and student organizations in keeping with institutional values and to meet the university’s legal obligations.
 These expectations cover topics such as academic integrity, drug use, hazing, alcohol, weapons, physical violence and harassment.
-The conduct procedures outline the actions needed to file a complaint and the course followed in the student conduct process.
+The conduct procedures (in the Student Code of Conduct Handbook) outline the actions needed to file a complaint and the course followed in the student conduct process.
 Additionally, information on informal and conflict resolution processes for student-involved conflicts is also provided.

-The Student Code of Conduct is located online at the student conduct webpage (https://wichita.edu/studentconduct).
-Individuals wanting to file an incident report about a student, student group, or student organization can submit a report online at the same site.
+The Student Code of Conduct is located online at the student conduct webpage1.
+For more information regarding Academic Integrity, please view the Academic Integrity section of the Student Conduct website1.
+Individuals wanting to file an incident report about a student, student group or student organization can submit a report online1.

-Campus and community resource information can be found at the Care Team's website (http://wichita.edu/care) or by contacting the Office of Equal Opportunity and Title IX.
+Campus and community resource information can be found at the Care Team's website1 or by contacting the Office of Institutional Equity and Compliance at 916-978-3205.

 A standard of academic integrity, fairly applied to all students, is essential to a learning environment.
 Students who compromise the integrity of the classroom are subject to disciplinary action by their instructor, their department, their college and/or the university.
 Violations of classroom standards of academic integrity include, but are not limited to:

 - Unauthorized use of possession of material or resources;